 -

 Improved Efficiency and Productivity: Competition can lead to increased efficiency in resource allocation and research processes.
-Scientists are incentivized to optimize their workflows, leverage technology effectively, and maximize the impact of their research efforts.
+Scientists are incentivized to optimize their workflows, use technology effectively, and maximize the impact of their research efforts.

 -